Mdsomratakbor/Java-Tutorial/String In Java.md

 **2. By new keyword**

 **Frist:** `String Literal`

-`Java String literal is created by using double quotes.
-For Example:`
+`Java String literal is created by using double quotes.`

 **syntax**
 <pre>